platypus1989/diffusion/report.md

 ```python
 X, _ = make_moons(n_samples=10000, noise=0.08, random_state=0)
 ```
+For details of data generation, you can refer to [src/data.py](src/data.py)

 ### 2.2 Model Architecture

-The baseline model implemented is a basic Diffusion with MLP model - a simple multi-layer perceptron specifically for 2D point data where we predict the noise added to the 2d points with sinusoidal time embeddings.
+The [baseline model](src/model.py) implemented is a basic Diffusion with MLP model - a simple multi-layer perceptron specifically for 2D point data where we predict the noise added to the 2d points with sinusoidal time embeddings.

 ### 2.3 Training Procedure

-The training follows the standard DDPM framework:
+The [training loop](src/train.py) follows the standard DDPM framework:

 **Forward Process:**
 - Add Gaussian noise to data according to a predefined schedule